dexidp/dex/docs/enhancements/cel-expressions-2026-02-28.md

 - **Multi-phase CEL in a single DEP** — Only Phase 1 (`pkg/cel` package) is targeted for immediate implementation.
 Phases 2-4 are included here for design context and will have their own implementation PRs.
+- **Multi-step logic** — CEL in Dex is scoped to single-expression evaluation.
+Each expression is a standalone, stateless computation with no intermediate variables, chaining, or multi-step transformations.
+If a use case requires sequential logic or conditionally chained expressions, it belongs outside Dex (e.g. in an external policy engine or middleware).
+  This boundary protects the design from scope creep that pushes CEL beyond what it's good at.

 ## Proposal